-During SPARK, you develop many relationships with lab mentors, advisers, personnel, and other students from schools in and around Jacksonville, Florida.
-This network of colleagues can provide guidance, feedback and advice through critical stages of your college and career development.
+During SPARK, you develop relationships with lab mentors, advisers, personnel, and students from schools in and around Jacksonville, Florida.
+This network of colleagues provides guidance, feedback and advice through critical stages of your college and career development.

 High school juniors and seniors in participating Florida school districts who are interested in joining the SPARK Research Mentorship Program must apply through an application process.
 The process is extremely competitive, and the number of high school students selected depends on the availability of Mayo Clinic research faculty mentors.

 - Nov.
 1 — Online application window opens.

 - Dec.
 31 — Last day for candidates to apply.

 - June 4 — First day of SPARK begins with orientation.

 - December — SPARK Mini Science Fair.

 - January to May — Scholars compete at regional, state and international science fairs.